goshacmd/ruroku/index.md

 # Ruroku

-The Ruby client for Heroku API, built on top of official `heroku.rb` gem.
+The better Ruby client for Heroku API, built on top of official `heroku.rb` gem.

 ## Installation